Miqstelles/Miqstelles/README.md

 I Really don't know how u got here, but i'll show some informations about me.
 #
-My name is Miquéias, currently live  in Hortolândia-SP, Brazil and studying day a day to acquire more knowledge and in the future, hopefully soon, work as a developer.
+My name is Miquéias, currently live  in Brazil and studying day a day to acquire more knowledge and in the future, hopefully soon, work as a developer.

 ### Detailed Information